ISISNeutronMuon/MDANSE/Doc/pages/converters.rst

 DL_POLY
 ~~~~~~~

-Converts a DL_POLY trajectory to a HDF trajectory.
+Converts a DL_POLY trajectory to an MDT trajectory.

 Inputs: